 This is the risk of a reduction in profit resulting from the Society, being the funder of last resort, having to make significant contributions to the Society's defined benefit pension scheme.
 Since 2005, the Group has embarked upon a programme of measures to reduce its pension scheme liabilities for the benefit of pension scheme members and the long-term interests of Society members.
-A capital provision for this risk has been made under Pillar 2 as part of the ICAAP.
+Details of the Group's pension scheme including the cost to the Society for the year and the updated scheme valuation (IAS 19) at 31 December 2021 are set out in Note 6 and Note 22 of the annual report and accounts.